Muhsin Ibrahim

 remain Hausawa and Muslims.
 You must not copycat them to be called civilised, and

 this applies to some of the things the Emir advocates.
-Theirs is not more
+There’s no more

 valuable than yours.
 Learn to resist and reject that inferiority complex.
 And,

-please, stop all the unnecessary epistemological argument.
-Handshake between
+please, stop all the unnecessary epistemological arguments.
+Handshaking between opposite, non-mahram sexes is prohibited.

 All said, you can still choose to